mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/13-continuous-integration.markdown

 ## Open source CI projects
+There are a variety of free and open source continuous integration servers that are configurable based on a project's needs.

+Note that many of these servers are not written in Python but work just fine for Python applications.
+Polyglot organizations (ones that use more than a single language and ecosystem) often use a single CI server for all of their  projects regardless of the programming language the application was written in.

 * [Jenkins](http://jenkins-ci.org/) is a common CI server for building and deploying to test and production servers.
   [Jenkins source code is on GitHub](https://github.com/jenkinsci/jenkins).